-Yellow Fever
+Yellow Fever Vaccination in Ottawa

-Is Yellow Fever Vaccination Required?
+Is Yellow Fever Vaccination Certificate Required?

 Yellow Fever vaccination is required for travelers to certain countries, particularly those in parts of Africa and South America where the disease is endemic.